briansmith/ring/BUILDING.md

 version of Linux, then you need to have the proper gcc-multilibs and g++-multilibs packages or equivalent installed.

+On some platforms, you may need to specify `MAKE` variable for pointing to correct GNU make command.
+By default, *ring* uses `gmake` on BSD systems, and `make` on other platforms including Linux and Mac OS X.

 This Sucks.
 What are you doing to fix it?